evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 ## Connecting to hsg with Transmit

-Transmit is a file transfer client that makes it easy to upload many files to eXist.
+Transmit is a file transfer client that makes it easy to upload many files to eXist or perform other batch file processes.
 You will be provided with this software during your training.

 1. Select `Favorites` > `Add to Favorites...`